 - Situations that employees are exposed to biological or chemical substances hazardous to the human body, or noise or foul odors, etc. in the workplace are to be identified, assessed and controlled properly. - Chemical substances that are harmful to the human body include smoke, mist, dust, poison, nuclear radiation, and substances that cause chronic diseases (lead, asbestos, etc.).
-Excessive noise and odor are also elements of this section deemed to be harmful to the human body. - ■When hazards cannot be adequately controlled through engineering and administrative controls, employee health is to be protected by appropriate personal protective equipment. - Any health hazards caused by long-hour/excessive work are to be prevented and mental health of employees is to be adequately cared.
+Excessive noise and odor are also elements of this section deemed to be harmful to the human body. - ■When hazards cannot be adequately controlled through engineering and administrative controls, employee health is to be protected by appropriate personal protective equipment. - ■Any health hazards and mental disorders caused by long-hour/excessive work are to be prevented (e.g. by formulating an action plan and conducting stress checks), and the mental and physical health of employees is to be adequately cared for.